OBEDPoP/container-builder-pipeline/README.md

-# GitHub Actions: Automated Docker Image Build and Deployment
+# GitHub Actions: Automated Docker Image Build and Artifactory push

 This repository contains a GitHub Actions pipeline that automates the process of building and deploying Docker images for various types of projects.
 It supports multiple languages, multi-stage builds, and integration with different container registries (Artifactory/DockerHub).